danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 A more egalitarian approach provides the same benefit to parties -- large and small -- and also provide richer signaling to further improve user experience and metadata interoperability.
-This allows all parties to become part of the "Internet fast lane".
-Also, this approach improves the Internet for end users per {{?RFC8890}}.
+This allows all parties, big and small, to request the network differentiate a flow, improving the Internet for end users per {{?RFC8890}}.

 Rather than relying on configured cooperation between ISPs and content providers, this document shows use cases where the client